sekharsdet/automationchallenge/README.md

 ##### Cucumber Report

-Once the execution is completed, from console you can find the cucumber report link like below
+Once the execution is completed, from the console you can find the cucumber report link like below

 https://reports.cucumber.io/reports/0792b1ab-b1f9-493c-8ba6-c7ca417857de